wslyvh/AmsterdamBlockchainWeek/events/ethparis/README.md

 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  'Hacking, learning space where our community can chill after ETHLondon and ETHCC. '
+  'Hacking, learning space where our community can chill after ETHLondon and ETHCC.'

 #####################
 ### EVENT DETAILS ###